-VSA, the international organization on arts and disability, was founded more than 35 years ago by Ambassador Jean Kennedy Smith to provide arts and education opportunities for people with disabilities and increase access to the arts for all.
+VSA, the international organization on arts and disability, was founded by Ambassador Jean Kennedy Smith in 1974 to provide arts and education opportunities for people with disabilities and increase access to the arts for all.

-With 52 international affiliates and a network of nationwide affiliates, VSA is changing perceptions about people with disabilities around the world.
+With 52 international affiliates and a network of nationwide affiliates, VSA is providing arts and education programming for youth and adults with disabilities around the world.

 About VSA's Name